citrez/autoIG/README.md

 Resample 1 minute intervals (or whatever was used during training), and then take head(1), rather than mean() or something else.

+RULES:
+Dont save data with indexes, if you want read them in with indexes.

+Don’t need to focus on perfecting a model for a stock.
+Get shape workingshape working then can search predictable socks

+Think about data model.
+Eve prediction has a model ticket associated.
+Anything else?

+Stack of different length tails.
+Feeding into linear model

+Think about data collected.
+Deal I’d .
+Bought for.
+Sold at.
+Model used

+Create models with script with mlflow giving I’d

+Set up multiple models in shadow, promote after good performance

+Make frequency of incoming data minute by resampling and not taking the most recent

+Make a training script, which inputs data and outputs a model.

+I like the idea of using an instance based model.
+Like KNN regression.
+We can also use a metric for 'how near' the 5 nearest neibors are to the instance we wish the predict.
+Only predict when it is near enough.